 The Safe Area button shows or hides the TV safety zone and the centre of the camera frame.
-The Safe Area will adapt to the scene resolution as well as the safety zone and frame's centre.
+The safe area adapts to the scene resolution, as well as the safety zone and frame's centre.

 You can also access this feature from the top menu by selecting View > Show > Safe Area.